 - Students must have a C average in the minor.

-Students who are considering graduate studies in history should know that most doctoral programs require one or more (usually two) foreign languages and should work closely with their advisors to plan their schedules accordingly.
+Students who are considering graduate studies in history should know that most doctoral programs require one or more (usually two) languages in addition to English and should work closely with their advisors to plan their schedules accordingly.

 Students who have earned a 4 or better in the Advanced Placement Examinations in American History, European History, or World History will receive six units of credit in history and may use that credit in partial fulfillment of the major.
 (History majors should consult with their advisors to determine which departmental introductory course their AP credit might replace.)
 These same students are strongly encouraged to consult with any member of the department about appropriate placement in courses above the introductory level.

 Senior Experience in History

 The Senior Experience in the history department consists of a collaborative one-term seminar, The Practice of History, culminating in an original and substantial piece of historical research.
 Students will be introduced to the standards of research and writing common to the historical profession and will be guided through their own individual projects.
 The Practice of History represents the culmination of a course sequence that includes Introduction to Historical Methods and Historiography.
 It is open to history majors who have completed an advanced seminar, tutorial, or independent study and have outlined a research topic that they are prepared to pursue intensively.

 HIST 101: Introduction to Historical MethodsAn introduction to the practical skills of doing history aimed at freshmen and sophomores planning to major in history and others seriously interested in learning how to navigate the waters of historical study.
 Emphasis is on acquiring the techniques current historians use to research into the past, making sense of their findings, and presenting them to others in a variety of media.
 Using materials appropriate to a theme that changes from year to year, students will discover how to do a thorough bibliographical search of all major genres of historical works, to find and interpret primary sources, and master the basic historical essay.